KarthikSubramani910/studentportal/README.md

 #Hi

-This is basic frontend code for checking git
+This is basic frontend code for checking git..